NCAS-CMS/cfdm/docs/source/tutorial.rst

 ==========================================================================  ================================

 Each of these methods also returns a `Constructs` instance.

-..
-The `~Constructs.select` method of a `Constructs` instance may be used to select constructs that meet any combination of the following
-   criteria:

-   ..
-Further to the functionality described in the :ref:`first section
-      on metadata constructs <Metadata-constructs-1>`, the
-      `~Field.constructs` method of the field construct has optional parameters to filter the metadata constructs by

-   * metadata construct type,

-   * property value,

-   * whether the data array spans particular domain axis constructs,

-   * measure value (for cell measure constructs),

-   * construct key, and

-   * netCDF variable or dimension name (see the :ref:`netCDF interface
-     <NetCDF-interface>`).

 .. code-block:: python
    :caption: *Get constructs by their type*.